graphql-protocols/graphql-protocols/template.md

-# MyXYzContract
+# My Protocol

-Simple but clear one line of the contract
+Simple but clear one line of the protocol

 ## Purpose

-Multiline description of the purpose of the contract
+Multiline description of the purpose of the protocol

-## Contract
+## Protocol

 Write the SDL here: